 APE’s approach is informed by a set of operating principles that we feel passionately about.

 We believe that the majority of people continue to remain unaware of what climate change means for the world or how their own personal emissions contribute to the problem.
-We believe that people will respond positively to the problem once they become aware of what friends, colleagues and neighbours are doing.
+We believe that people will respond positively to the problem once they become aware of what friends, colleagues and neighbors are doing.
 Few go it alone unless they have peer support or a good example to follow.

 We believe that there are major obstacles for people wishing to adopt low carbon lifestyles.
 Much of the information is not accessible, overly technical or hard to translate into the actual circumstances of people’s lives.
 Time is in short supply and few people can afford the time and effort to do the necessary research and follow-up.
 The biggest obstacle that people face is that they are often very isolated, lacking encouragement or contact with others taking similar steps.